Location and travel

 Oxford is well served from all areas of the country.
 Chiltern Railways’ service from London Marylebone and High Wycombe terminates in the centre of Oxford.
 Worcester College is a ten-minute walk from the central station and the Blackwell’s Marquee a 20-minute walk.
 There is a taxi rank at the station.

-There are two fast and frequent coach services to Oxford from London (the X90 and the Oxford Tube), with departures up to every 15 minutes.
+There is a fast and frequent coach service to Oxford from London, the Oxford Tube, with several departures every hour.
 In Oxford, festival-goers can alight at High Street stops which are within a few minutes’ walk of festival venues.
 The coach station at Gloucester Green is a five-minute walk from Worcester College and a ten-minute walk from the Blackwell’s Marquee.

 Street parking is extremely limited.
 There are car parks at the Westgate Shopping Centre in Oxpens, at Gloucester Street and in Worcester Street, all within 10 minutes’ walk of festival venues.
 Oxford is well served by a regular park-and-ride bus service from several points at the city perimeter.